wesokuhara/restful-server/README.md

-# Mongo REST API
+# RESTful Server
-Boilerplate for a RESTful API using Node.js and MongoDB.
+Boilerplate for a RESTful API server using Node.js and MongoDB.

 ## Installation
 After cloning this repo, install dependencies using: